From core to envelope: revealing the deep dynamics of stars with two convective zones: Simulation setups

-We show in Fig.~\ref{fig:brunt_vaisala} the profile of the Brunt-Väisäla frequency, $N$, of the reference stellar structure.
+In Fig.~\ref{fig:brunt_vaisala} we show the profile of the Brunt-Väisäla frequency, $N$, of the reference stellar structure.
 We have $N=0$ in the convective layer and $N>0$ in the radiative layers.
 Given that $N$ imposes the maximal frequency of IGWs propagating in the local medium, waves in the radiative interior are expected to have frequencies up to 400~$\mu$Hz.
-As the ray trajectory of an IGW is frequency dependent \citep{Gough1993}, it is possible to filter the temporal signal to disentangle the signature of waves at distinct frequencies \citep{Alvan2015}.
-We illustrate this in the right panel of Fig.~\ref{fig:volume_display} where we show the result of this filtering in the radiative interior for a frequency $121 \, \mu\mathrm{Hz} \leq \nu \leq 123 \, \mu\mathrm{Hz}$ and $\nu \leq 5 \, \mu\mathrm{Hz}$.
-In the former case, the ray travels from inner caustic to outer caustic, with a reflection geometry that creates the typical rosetta-pattern of IGWs in this range of frequency.
-In the latter case, at very low frequency, the rays are converging towards the centre in a spiral pattern with winding angles so low that they appear as concentric circles.
+As the ray trajectory of an IGW is frequency-dependent \citep{Gough1993}, it is possible to filter the temporal signal to disentangle the signature of waves at distinct frequencies \citep{Alvan2015}.
+We illustrate this in the right panel of Fig.~\ref{fig:volume_display} where we show the result of this filtering in the radiative interior for a frequency of $121 \, \mu\mathrm{Hz} \leq \nu \leq 123 \, \mu\mathrm{Hz}$ and $\nu \leq 5 \, \mu\mathrm{Hz}$.
+In the former case, the ray travels from inner caustic to outer caustic, with a reflection geometry that creates the typical rosetta pattern of IGWs in this range of frequency.
+In the latter case, at very low frequency, the rays converge towards the centre in a spiral pattern, with winding angles so low that they appear as concentric circles.